Book a call with admissions

 TMS for Anxiety

 Anxiety disorders are the most common mental health disorders in the United States, affecting over 40 million adults each year.
 Despite the availability of various treatment options, such as medication and therapy, many people with anxiety disorders do not fully respond to these treatments or experience unwanted side effects after trying conventional medications.
-Transcranial magnetic stimulation is a promising treatment option that provides powerful relief, especially for those who have not found success with other treatments.
+TMS is a promising treatment option that provides powerful relief, especially for those who have not found success with other treatments.

 What is TMS Therapy?

-For people who do not respond to medication, or cannot tolerate the side effects of medication, TMS for anxiety is a very good option.
-Even for people who don’t want to depend on medication, transcranial magnetic stimulation therapy for anxiety is definitely something worth considering.
+For individuals who do not respond to medication, or cannot tolerate the side effects of medication, TMS for anxiety is an excellent option.
+Even for people who donโ€™t want to depend on medication, transcranial magnetic stimulation therapy for anxiety is definitely something worth considering.
 It is also possible to use TMS along with existing anxiety medication to more effectively treat anxiety symptoms

 How Does TMS Therapy Work?

 Our brain is an electrical organ that operates via electric signals with the help of chemicals called neurotransmitters.
 Any imbalance in the level of neurotransmitters can lead to conditions like anxiety and depression.
-TMS or Transcranial Magnetic Stimulation is a safe and non-invasive therapy for treating anxiety and anxious depression.
+TMS, or Transcranial Magnetic Stimulation is a safe and non-invasive therapy for treating anxiety and anxious depression.
 In TMS, powerful magnets are used to produce positive therapeutic effects in the brain.
 Patients who undergo TMS therapy respond very quickly to the therapy and report better mood, sleep, and energy levels.

 During the therapy, coils that can generate a strong magnetic field are placed near the skull.
 The magnetic field secondarily induces a weak electric current in the brain.
 This magnetic field can increase or decrease activity in the part of the brain that is being targeted, depending on what TMS protocol is prescribed.